padogrid/bundle-none-tutorial-padogrid/README.md

 sed -i0 '/Padogrid\/workspaces\/myrwe\/initenv.sh/d' ~/.bashrc
 ```

-:pencil2: The above removes PadoGrid and all PadoGrid installed products and workspaces.
+✏️  *The above removes PadoGrid and all PadoGrid installed products and workspaces.
 If you have PadoGrid clusters and applications running, then make sure you stop them first before removing PadoGrid.
-Please see [FAQ](https://github.com/padogrid/padogrid/wiki/faq-How-do-I-stop-all-cluster-processes-started-by-PadoGrid) for stopping all cluster processes started by PadoGrid.
+Please see [FAQ](https://github.com/padogrid/padogrid/wiki/faq-How-do-I-stop-all-cluster-processes-started-by-PadoGrid) for stopping all cluster processes started by PadoGrid.*

 ## 1. PadoGrid Help